DanyEle/HoG/README.md

 ./compile.sh
 ./Debug/OpenCV_Sobel imgs_in/512x512.png
 ```
+The output lies in the Sobel_Filter/OpenCV_Sobel/imgs_out/ folder.
 If you would like to execute 10 runs of the OpenCV Sobel Filter with a certain input image, then just run:
 ```sh
 ./run_experiments.sh <input_image>
 ```